SOUTH CANAL

 Fire Start, Size and Growth

-Start Date/Time/Location: The South Canal Fire was officially reported to have started on May 6, 2026.
-The fire is located in the rural Mallory Swamp area of Lafayette County, Florida, approximately 12 miles south of Mayo, near the Dixie County line between County Road 357 and State Road 349.
+Start Date/Time/Location: The South Canal Fire ignited on May 6, 2026, in Lafayette County, Florida.
+The fire is located deep in the Rawhide Sog and Mallory Swamp Wildlife Management Area, east of Highway 357, approximately 12 miles south of Mayo and southwest of Branford.

 Emergency Information